Stratoscale/skipper/README.md

     VAR: value
 ````

-You can add an environment variables file using `--env-file`.
+You can add an environment variables file (or multiple files) using `--env-file`.
 This file should use the syntax <key>=value (which sets the variable to the given value) or <key>
 (which takes the value from the local environment), and # for comments.
 The variables defined in this file will be exported to the container.